WEBCONSOL/php-hbs-helpers/README.md

 OR, depending on your composer setup

 ``
-php composer.php require webconsol/php-hbs-helpers "dev-master"
+php composer.phar require webconsol/php-hbs-helpers "dev-master"
 ``